Illuminator-team/Illuminator/docs/developer/software-architecture.md

            'ExampleModel' # add new model
 ```

-3. To test the new model has been added correctly, try to import into a Python module:
+3. To test the new model has been added correctly, try to import it in a Python script:

 ```python
 # Python file